 The mission of Workforce & Customized Training is to assist businesses with identifying their learning needs and delivering training to ultimately increase performance.
-For example, training topics may include hiring and supervising, job analysis, customer service, computer software, new employee orientation, safety and regulatory, hospitality service, medical, and industrial and manufacturing.
-In addition, there is pre-employment preparation for job seekers, refresher workshops, and skill upgrading.
-Training is geared to meet the scheduling needs of business and staff, and the general public.
+Training topics may include hiring and supervising, job analysis, customer service, computer software, new employee orientation, safety and regulations, hospitality service, medical, industrial, and manufacturing.
+In addition, there are pre-employment preparation opportunities for job seekers, refresher workshops, and skills upgrades.
+Training is geared to meet the scheduling needs of the business, staff, and the general public.
 For more information call 503-338-2408.